ericchartier4/Capstone-2022-Team-SPOT/Documentation/code review/Code Review 04_5_23.md

      -  another good example of good dry code is getHomeCard from ./code/FrontEnd_V1/lib/Controllers/home_controller.dart line 626 that can take the index of the an entry in the scanDoc as well as the spacific desease name  and get a formated card back that includes a link to the spacific glossary term.
      -  on the objective of wet code there is a lot of repatition in some code such as scanDoc intitalization  on line 79  and scanDonTemplate on line 53 of ./code/FrontEnd_V1/lib/Controllers/home_controller.dart which is the exact same I wish we could have the scan doc initalized to the template or make it so that whenever the scanDoc is called without being initalized it displays nothing.
      -  some wet code is also found in .code/backend/app.py spacifically when getting the UserID such on line 384-392 the process of which is repeated more than once in the file.
+     -  For functions in the controllers of ./code/FrontEnd_V1/lib/Controllers/*, a way to enhance readability is to have the stated  types of the variables that it takes in, allowing readers of the code know eaily what needs to be input into tyhe function
   - Reliability
     - There are major patches needed to be added for more reliability, these include in the http  helper function   on lines 263, 362, 478, 522 in  ./code/FrontEnd_V1/lib/Controllers/home_controller.dart and lines 62,105 in .code/frontend/lib/auth_controller.dart as they do not have any exeption functions in case the back end returns a status code other than 200
   -  Extensibility